 How to install Cron?

-You can use the following command to check if is installed in your system or not:
+In addition, you can use the following command to check if it is installed in your system or not:

 dpkg -l cron